 “Oedipus Rex” Minor Characters:-

-Apart from major character there are some minor characters which are worth mentioning.
+Apart from major characters, there are some minor characters which are worth mentioning.
 Some of them are:-

-- King Laius (Father of Oedipus Rex/husband of Jocaste)
+- King Laius (Father of Oedipus Rex/former husband of Jocaste)

 - Haemon (Son of Creon)